Collaborative Learning via Prediction Consensus

 \section{Abstract}

-We consider a collaborative learning setting where each agent’s goal is to improve their own model by leveraging the expertise of collaborators, in addition to their own training data.
-To facilitate the exchange of expertise among agents, we propose a distillation-based method leveraging unlabeled auxiliary data, which is pseudo-labeled by the collective.
-Central to our method is a trust weighting scheme which serves to adaptively weight the influence of each collaborator on the pseudo-labels until a consensus on how to label the auxiliary data is reached.
-We demonstrate that our collaboration scheme is able to significantly boost individual model’s performance with respect to the global distribution, compared to local training.
-At the same time, the adaptive trust weights can effectively identify and mitigate the negative impact of bad models on the collective.
-We find that our method is particularly effective in the presence of heterogeneity among individual agents, both in terms of training data as well as model architectures.
+We consider a collaborative learning setting where the goal of each agent is to improve their own model by leveraging the expertise of collaborators, in addition to their own training data.
+To facilitate the exchange of expertise among agents, we propose a distillation-based method leveraging shared unlabeled auxiliary data, which is pseudo-labeled by the collective.
+Central to our method is a trust weighting scheme that serves to adaptively weigh the influence of each collaborator on the pseudo-labels until a consensus on how to label the auxiliary data is reached.
+We demonstrate empirically that our collaboration scheme is able to significantly boost the performance of individual models in the target domain from which the auxiliary data is sampled.
+By design, our method adeptly accommodates heterogeneity in model architectures and substantially reduces communication overhead compared to typical collaborative learning methods.
+At the same time, it can provably mitigate the negative impact of bad models on the collective.